Version: Unity 6.6 Alpha (6000.6)

 Automatic memory management Automatically manage Profiler memory usage.
 When the system memory usage is at a critical level and the Profiler uses more than 75% of the Editor memory, Unity discards data until the system memory usage is back to a normal state, or the Profiler uses less than 25% of Editor memory.

-Show stats for current frame By default, when you select the Current Frame button and enter Current Frame mode, the frame indicator line doesn’t have annotations with the stats for the current frame.
+Show stats for current frame Display annotations on the frame indicator when you select Current frame.
+By default, when you select the Current Frame button, the frame indicator line doesn’t have annotations with the stats for the current frame.
 This is because the stats annotations might make it difficult to view data in real-time.
-To display the annotations, enable this setting.

 Default recording state Select the recording state to open the Profiler in.
 Choose from the following options: